-These include briefing papers to update the public and stakeholders on issues affecting local government and the Commission's position on what its audit response should be.
+These include briefing papers, blogs and webinars to update the public and other stakeholders on issues affecting local government and the Commission's position on what its audit response should be.
 These help us report in a more agile way alongside our other reporting.